Pikaryu729/wordle/README.md

 # 🧠 Wordle Solver

 A smart and efficient solver for the popular word puzzle game **Wordle**.
-This project uses logic, probability, and dictionary lookups to find the optimal guess for each round.
+This project uses logic and probability to find the optimal guess for each round.

 ---

 ## 🎯 Features

 - ✅ Solves standard 5-letter Wordle puzzles
-- 📚 Dictionary-based word filtering
 - 📈 Smart scoring/heuristics to select optimal guesses
-- 🔁 Supports multiple solving strategies
 - 🧪 Easy to test and extend

 ---